vincent-pradeilles/KeyPathKit/README.md

 ### distinct

-Returns all the distinct values for the attribute.
+Returns all the distinct values for the property.

 ```swift
 contacts.distinct(\.lastName)